warehouse types

 Here:

-• Box-based picking
+• Carton and box-based picking

-• Fast packaging
+• Fast packing

 • Management of return processes